 Line 2 - Include on line 2 the taxpayer's net income from all sources, increased by the income subject to preferential rates.
+Exclude the income reported in Part VI of Schedule D Corporation.

-Line 4 - Include on this line the total tax liability, line 18 of Part III of the return.
+Line 4 - Include on this line the sum of lines 15, 16 and 17, Part III, page 1 of the return.